Italian Alternativo Tour

 Day 2: Beautiful Vicenza and the Palladian Villas

 We will spend this morning in the ancient university town of Padua.
 With our local guide, we will explore this historical city.
 We have included entrance to the Cappella degli Scrovegni (Scrovengi Chapel) with its magnificent Giotto frescoes.
 Lunchtime is at leisure in the old town.
 You may like to take a stroll through the nearby UNESCO Heritage listed Orto Botanico – the centuries old Botanical Gardens.
-In the afternoon, we will enjoy a stop to explore in the UNESCO Heritage listed ‘renaissance city’ of Ferrara – a true gem of a city that once attracted the greatest artists and intellects of the 15th and 16th centuries.
 We are now in the Emilia-Romagna region, and our home for the next three nights is in the heart of Italy’s gourmet capital – Bologna.
+Tonight we test the cuisine as we dine out in an excellent local restaurant.

 Day 4: Bologna guided tour and ‘My Time’

 This morning we are joined by a local guide for a walking tour of this great city.
-The highlight of your day will be visiting the Basilica di Santo Stefano, also known as Sette Chiese (Seven Churches).
+The highlight of your day will be visiting the Basilica San Petronio on Piazza Maggiore and the Archiginnasio Palace – Europe’s first University.
+The walls of the courtyard and staircases are covered with crests and heraldic symbols.
+Included is a visit to the historic Anatomical Theatre.
 The rest of the day is at leisure.
 In the evening discover your own café or trattoria around Piazza Maggiore and Piazza Nettuno.
 After all, this is Italy’s gourmet capital!

 Day 6: Ravenna and Castello di Montegridolfo